How HS2 and Crossrail developments will affect you

 HS2 in Camden fund

 The HS2 in Camden Fund is there to support Camden communities during the construction of the high speed railway.
-It's open to applications for projects that will make a happier and healthier Camden, a better connected Camden, and that build a stronger voluntary or community sector.
-Find out more about the fund, and how to apply for between £1000 and £100,000.
+Find out more about the fund and how to apply here.

 Road, lane and footpath closures:

-- The west side of Euston Square Gardens, closed to the public in mid-January, will stay closed until HS2 construction is finished.
+• The west side of Euston Square Gardens will stay closed until HS2 construction is finished.

 The Crossrail programme involves building a new railway for London and the South East.
-As well as an over-ground line going as far as Reading to Shenfield, there will be a new tube line called The Elizabeth line which goes through central London and is expected to open in autumn 2019.
+As well as an over-ground line going as far as Reading to Shenfield, there will be a new tube line called The Elizabeth line which goes through central London and is expected to open in full in 2023.

 Crossrail 2